-Hollow Knight is a Metroidvania title with quite a bit in common with Cuphead.
-It has some hand-drawn art and it’s more difficult than your average game.
+Hollow Knight is a Metroidvania title with a lot in common with Cuphead.
+It has some hand-drawn art and it’s got a decent difficulty spike.

 Players control an insect creature in an underground world.
-This land is filled with more bug creatures that vary from mild inconveniences to grueling battles without preparation.
+This land is full of bug creatures that vary from mild inconveniences to genuine challenges.

-Players have to master the melee combat in the game and learn the attack cycles of enemies to defeat them.
-While it isn’t a shooter, this emphasis on learning the cycles of enemies and bosses is close to gameplay in Cuphead.
+Players have to master melee combat in this game and learn the attack cycles of enemies to defeat them.
+While it isn’t a shooter, this emphasis on learning the cycles of enemies and bosses is similar to Cuphead.

 Hollow Knight has a story going on too, with a lot of it told through flavor text throughout the game.
 While it isn’t the focus, a lot of players find it to be an engaging world with great environmental storytelling.